Nadareyn/minecraft-ssh/README.md

 ### Volumes
 We strongly recommend to mount the following volumes:
 - `/data` exposed folder for ssh.
-Contains all papermc server data
+Contains all minecraft server data
 - `/etc/cache_keys` cache for ssh keys.
 Avoid key generation at each startup

 ### Example